quicwg/base-drafts/draft-ietf-quic-transport.md

 peer.

-During the handshake, packets with the long header are used to establish the Destination Connection ID that each endpoint uses.
+During the handshake, packets with the long header are used to establish the connection ID that each endpoint uses.
 Each endpoint uses the Source Connection ID field to specify the connection ID that is used in the Destination Connection ID field of packets being sent to them.
 Upon receiving a packet, each endpoint sets the Destination Connection ID it sends to match the value of the Source Connection ID that they receive.

 During the handshake, an endpoint might receive multiple packets with the long header, and thus be given multiple opportunities to update the Destination Connection ID it sends.
-A client MUST only change the value it sends in the Destination Connection ID field in response to the first packet of each type (Retry, or Handshake) that it receives; a server MUST only change its value based on an Initial packet.
+A client MUST only change the value it sends in the Destination Connection ID in response to the first packet of each type (Retry, or Handshake) that it receives; a server MUST set its value based on the Initial packet.
+If subsequent packets of those types include a different Source Connection ID, they MUST be discarded.
 This avoids problems that might arise from stateless processing of multiple Initial packets producing different connection IDs.

 Short headers only include the Destination Connection ID and omit the explicit length.
+The length of the Destination Connecton ID field is expected to be known to endpoints.
+Endpoints with a load balancer that uses a connection ID can agree to a fixed or minimum length for connection IDs with necessary information in the fixed portion.
+If that fixed portion instead encodes an explicit length, the entire connection ID can vary in length and still be used by the load balancer.

-The very first packet sent by a client client includes a random value for Destination Connection ID.
+The very first packet sent by a client includes a random value for Destination Connection ID.
 The same value MUST be used for all 0-RTT packets sent on that connection ({{packet-protected}}).
-This randomized value is used to determine the handshake packet protection keys (see Section 5.2.2 of
+This randomized value is used to determine the handshake packet protection keys (see Section 5.2.2 of {{QUIC-TLS}}).
-{{QUIC-TLS}}).

-A Version Negotiation ({{packet-version}}) packet MUST use both connection IDs selected by the client, inverted to ensure correct routing toward the client.
+A Version Negotiation ({{packet-version}}) packet MUST use both connection IDs selected by the client, swapped to ensure correct routing toward the client.

 ## Packet Numbers {#packet-numbers}